plan-systems/design-docs/README.md

 PLAN is a p2p community-centric operating system, built on pluggable append-only and pluggable content-based addressing storage.
 Community content is accessible via a _real-time_ visually intuitive interface — all within cryptographic layers of privacy.
 Its open-ended channel and ACC sub-systems provision for flexible, defensible, and first-class human access.

-Using PLAN, communities arise from organizers and members who value owning their own data, having a formidable crypto-city wall, and the ability to continue operating in the face of Internet disruptions.
+Using PLAN, communities arise from organizers and members who value owning their own data, having a formidable cryptographic-city wall, and the ability to continue operating in the face of Internet disruptions.